zzzyyyxxxmmm/basics/microservice/k8s/README.md

 ```

 ### DISCOVERING SERVICES THROUGH DNS
 Remember in chapter 3 when you listed pods in the kube-system namespace?
 One of the pods was called kube-dns.
-The kube-system namespace also includes a corre- sponding service with the same name.
+The kube-system namespace also includes a corresponding service with the same name.

 As the name suggests, the pod runs a DNS server, which all other pods running in the cluster are automatically configured to use (Kubernetes does that by modifying each container’s /etc/resolv.conf file).
-Any DNS query performed by a process run- ning in a pod will be handled by Kubernetes’ own DNS server, which knows all the ser- vices running in your system.
+Any DNS query performed by a process running in a pod will be handled by Kubernetes’ own DNS server, which knows all the services running in your system.

 Each service gets a DNS entry in the internal DNS server, and client pods that know the name of the service can access it through its fully qualified domain name (FQDN) instead of resorting to environment variables.

 ## Connecting to services living outside the cluster

 ### Introducing service endpoints
 Services don’t link to pods directly.
-Instead, a resource sits in between—the Endpoints resource.
+Instead, a resource sits in between the Endpoints resource.
 You may have already noticed endpoints if you used the kubectl describe command on your service, as shown in the following listing.
 ```s
 Name:  kubia
 Namespace: default